Bills Initiated by Senator Irene Wrenner, 2023-24

 If you live in Westford or Essex, you have already Won with Wrenner!

-Directly below is an example of a brief advocacy campaign with lasting benefits.
+Directly below is a description of a brief advocacy campaign in 2017.

-This is one of nine issue campaigns led and won by Wrenner on behalf of residents.
+This is 1 of 9 local issue campaigns led and won by me on behalf of residents before I formally turned my attention to neighboring towns and ran for State Senate.

 Once re-elected to the Senate, I will re-introduce that bill and resume the fight.